Supporting HHS's Opioid Initiative

 - Opioid prescribing practices to reduce opioid use disorders and overdose.

 - Expanded use of naloxone, used to treat opioid overdoses.

 - Expanded use of Medication-Assisted Treatment (MAT) to reduce opioid use disorders and overdose.

-AHRQ is increasing the evidence base on this topic with research and data and is provides a forum where communities can share their tools for combating the issue of opioid misuse.
+AHRQ is increasing the evidence base on this topic with research and data and provides a forum where communities can share their tools for combating the issue of opioid misuse.